Research

 • In Pageant of Life, the young Anselm Thornton (later the Masterful Monk) has some initial discussions with the mother of Cyril Rodney (Chapter II).
 When he finds out that she dislikes Catholics, he asks why?
 She doesn’t want to hurt his feelings, but he replied: “`You won’t hurt my feelings.’
 He looked at her whimsically. `I’m used to it.'”
 But later he brings the issue up again, and there is “a note of hurt in his voice which told her that she had hurt him as supper, though he had not shown it at the time.”
 And into the conversation: “`Mrs Rodney.’
 He spoke her name appealingly.
 The harsh tone had gone. `It hurts us Catholics–this sort of thing.
 Did you know that?'”
 Was Fr.
 Dudley’s point that young people sometimes think something won’t hurt them, but then find out that they don’t completely know their own minds yet?
 Did he ever comment on the apparent contradiction?

-• The Masterful Monk was made into a play by William Hocker and George H.H.
-Lamb in 1937.
-Was their any correspondence between Fr.
+• The Masterful Monk (1929) was made into a play by William Hocker and George H.H.
+Lamb in 1937 (first presented on 2/11/38 in Scranton, PA, USA).
+Was there any correspondence between Fr.
 Dudley and the playwrights?
 Did the changes made by the play spark any discussion about the original book?
-These questions arise due to this: although the play was largely true to the original book (even using much of the same wording), changes had to be made to reduce the scope of the book to the stage–in the process the playwrights fixed some arguable flaws in the plot of the novel.
+These questions arise due to this: although the play was largely true to the original book (even using much of the same wording), changes had to be made to reduce the scope of the book for the stage–in the process the playwrights fixed some arguable flaws in the plot of the novel.
 During that era, keeping information from a character was a common plot theme: for that character’s “own good” (as in this case); because of a confidentiality obligation (real or imagined); or because a lie had been told but not yet admitted.

 • In The Masterful Monk, Fr.
-Anselm Thornton did not inform Lord Esterton that there was very specific information suggesting the possibility of a violent crime at his home: so specific that the Monk had requested Scotland Yard protection (without mentioning that fact to Lord Esterton) which was to arrive the next day.
+Anselm Thornton did not inform Lord Esterton that there was very specific and credible information suggesting the very real possibility of a violent crime at his home: so specific that the Monk had requested Scotland Yard protection (without mentioning that fact to Lord Esterton) which was to arrive the next day.
 As a result, it was Lord Esterton himself who opened the drawing room curtain–being totally unaware of the danger outside–which enabled the attack.
-The novel acknowledged that the Monk and the Major erred–with the best of intentions–but the confessed mistakes were tactical in nature (failure to keep the malefactor from reaching the house itself).
+(Not to mention that doors were not locked, nor were the hunting shotguns [to be found at any manor house] retrieved for self-defense.)
+The novel acknowledged that the Monk and the Major erred–with the best of intentions–but the confessed mistakes were merely tactical in nature (failure to keep the malefactor from reaching the house itself).
 The play fixed that by having the lord travel for business–and so he was not there–and by having the attack come with little notice.
 Did Fr.
 Dudley notice and comment?

 • The name of the country estate in the novel was “Hendringham” or “Hendringham Park” near the towns of “Windern” and “Horsham” in Sussex.
 Google maps does show a Horsham in (West) Sussex, however it does not show any “Windern” close by (nor in England at all).
 (Sussex is on the Southern coast South of London.)
-There is a “Hendringham” North of both London and Norwich–and south of the coast and Wells next the Sea: and East of Little Walsingham where Our Lady of Walsingham Shrine is located (North-West of Norwich).
 Is this an accurate summation of the actual geography of the names in the novel?

 • His novels featured many conversions, but never the conversion of a devout Protestant–indeed, Mrs. Rodney (Pageant of Life) is the only devout Protestant featured in his novels.
 This is interesting in that he was the head of the Catholic Missionary Society whose mission it was to attempt to convert–largely Protestant–England and Wales back to Catholicism.
 Obviously he thought the differences were important, because he was an Anglican minister that converted to Catholicism–as did one of his brothers.
 Additionally, his books never addressed the common debate topics between Protestants and Catholics: although he did often feature ignorant prejudice of Protestant origin against Catholics.
 (He just didn’t seem to view Protestantism as viable due to endless disagreements over doctrine along with the Anglican compromises with modernism in his day.)
 Many possible reasons spring to mind (e.g., priorities, family loyalty), but did he ever offer a direct explanation?